-A: A study with regards to the provisions of an ATM facility is currently being evaluated.
+A: A study with regard to the provisions of an ATM facility is currently being evaluated.
 For the moment, AFPSLAI has tied up with UCPB for the U-Remit system, which enables member-borrowers to claim their loan proceeds or process cash withdrawals either thru their bank accounts or as cash payout from any UCPB branch nationwide.

 Similarly, AFPSLAI tied up with RCBC to cater the AFPSLAI branch and extension offices that have no UCPB branch near their area.
-RCBC also provide fund transfer through its partner pawnshops, which dominate the areas where AFPSLAI extension offices are located.
+RCBC also provides fund transfer through its partner pawnshops, which dominate the areas where AFPSLAI extension offices are located.

 Q54: Why did the payments of “The Professional Group” educational plans stop?

 A: The Professional Group (TPG) filed for rehabilitation, which the court approved in 2007.
 A schedule of payment on a pro rata basis was thereafter released and initial payments made, but the rehabilitation did not succeed.
 In 2011, the court ordered the liquification (cash conversion) of all assets of TPG and distribute the proceeds to all qualified planholders based on a given formula.
 It is expected that the payment to planholders will start by 2013.

 Q55: I have no time to check my deposit or loan accounts due to my work schedule.
 Can I request for my account or loan balance through phone or e-mail?

 A: No, AFPSLAI protects the privacy of its members’ accounts so we do not easily disclose information, give details, or effect any changes in accounts through phone or e-mail.
 As such, we encourage you to visit any of our Branch or Extension Offices nationwide and our personnel would be happy to assist you.